 Make sure that it’s easy and straightforward for your clients to buy something you offer in your emails.
 Make it as smooth as possible, eliminate those extra steps, and save their time!

 Put yourself in Santa’s shoes and try not to be that annoying salesman who keeps knocking at your door, or this case, your inbox.
 Offer something valuable – whether it’s information, discounts, news, or laughter.
 It’s time for giving and receiving!

 Don’t forget to add your logos in your emails, whitepapers, or confirmations – make sure your brand is visible.
 Christmas is an excellent time to increase your brand awareness.

 Don’t forget to have another look at your website.
 Your website should have a similar festive look and feel as your emails.
 Remember, you want your clients to experience one seamless (and festive!) digital journey.

 24. Time For That E-card

-Make sure that your Christmas cards, animations and videos are ready and scheduled to be deployed.
-Last minute checks and all ready to go!
+Ensure your Christmas cards, animations, and videos are ready and scheduled to be deployed.
+Last-minute checks and all ready to go!

 25. Take A Break